Windows Camera

 Windows Camera is an image and video capture utility included with the most recent versions of Windows and its mobile counterpart.
 It has been around on Windows-based mobile devices since camera hardware was included on those devices and was introduced on Windows PCs with Windows 8, providing users for the first time a first-party built-in camera that could interact with webcam hardware.
 It is similar in structure and features to the iOS and Android Camera apps.

+Starting with Windows 10, Windows Camera not only captures photos and videos but also scans QR codes, barcodes, physical documents, and whiteboards.

 Photo capture

 Camera can capture standard photos, videos, and "living images", which are similar to animated GIF images.
 It supports 16:9, 4:3, and 3:2 aspect ratios and offers square, rule of thirds, golden ratio, and crosshairs alignment frames, which are disabled by default.
 Video capture selections can be taken with detail levels of 640 × 360 pixels/30 frames per second, 1280 × 720 pixels/30 frames per second, or 1920 × 1080 pixels/30 frames per second.
 Flicker reduction and video stabilization can also be enabled.

 Photos and videos are saved by default to the Saved Images folder of the Pictures library in File Explorer, but users can change the storage location.

 Camera's captures include location information if the user provides the app permission to use it.
 Additional settings included in the app include time delay, zooming, focus control, sensitivity control, white balance control, shutter speed control, brightness control, and a toggle for switching between different cameras.
-For instance, most Windows phones and tablets have both front- and rear-facing cameras, so Camera's switch button toggles between the two options..
+For instance, most Windows phones and tablets have both front- and rear-facing cameras, so Camera's switch button toggles between the two options.